erickgualpa/handwritten-math-expressions-solver/README.md

 # Handwritten math expressions solver :heavy_plus_sign: :heavy_minus_sign: :heavy_multiplication_x: :heavy_division_sign:
-This is a *Computer Vision* project I made, for trying to check the use of **Convolutional Neural Networks** in a Python project.
+This is a *Computer Vision* project I made trying to check the use of **Convolutional Neural Networks** in a Python project.
 Just as the title says, this project builds a module able to solve basic mathematical expressions included by an input image.

 <p align="center">